EU seeks to offset Biden's green plans with own subsidies

 Spain has become the latest country to require travellers from China to test negative for Covid-19 or to be fully vaccinated.
 It follows measures in Italy requiring testing for every passenger from China, and puts more pressure on the EU to take coordinated action.
 Some European experts, how…

-BRUSSELS — From Paris to Stockholm and Brussels, European Union leaders and member nations were putting forward moves Monday to ensure the 27-nation bloc would not be left behind by the United States in the green industry race.

-Talk of huge subsidies to prop up companies at home and fears of a race to the bottom that allows domestic production to muscle out competition are set to dominate the EU's political agenda right up to a special economic summit Feb.
-9-10.
+Von der Leyen’s outline will now become the key driver for debate among the EU’s member nations before their 27 leaders meet for a Feb.
+9-10 summit on the issue.
+Before such a plan becomes reality, the EU needs to find a balance on the ability of economic juggernauts like Germany and France to splurge state aid and grant funds to small member states, which have no such firepower.

+No specific figures were mentioned, but going on what the United States is putting in its $369 billion U.S. Inflation Reduction Act and how the EU already waved through 672 billion euros ($727.5 billion) in aid to allow member states to deal with the impact of the war in Ukraine, any EU commitment will be massive.

-The tipping point came when the $369 billion U.S. Inflation Reduction Act was approved last summer, which EU leaders see as an attempt to cut European firms out of the lucrative American market for clean energy technology like electric vehicles and excessively favors a "made-in-America" approach that discriminates against European multinationals.
+Many EU leaders saw the U.S. act as an attempt to cut European firms out of the lucrative American market for clean energy technology like electric vehicles and excessively favors a “made-in-America” approach that discriminates against European multinationals.

+In a letter to EU member states, European Commission Vice President Margrethe Vestager wrote last week that the U.S. plan “risks luring some of our EU businesses into moving investments to the U.S.”

+It underscores a continuing unease in the EU that it will become irrelevant in the economy of the future, as it is squeezed by the U.S. and China.

 How much the Inflation Reduction Act's clean energy incentives will save homeowners on upgrades